fannyvln/express-auth-server-starter/README.md

 is a React & Redux application built just for that purpose, and it is designed to work in unison with *Express Auth Server Starter*.

-This boilerplate uses an express server to handle API requests, stores data in a mongodb database, provides email dispatching, unit testing, linting, and more.
+This boilerplate stores data in a mongodb database, provides email dispatching, unit testing, linting, and more.
 The goal of this project is to implement token-based user authentication and to provide a **robust** and **scalable** structure on which to build on.

 ## Table of Contents
 1. [Requirements](#requirements)